 1. The Good Fight

 The first CBS All Access exclusive series, The Good Fight is a spin-off of the acclaimed CBS network series The Good Wife.
 It stars Christine Baranski, who once again plays lawyer Diane Lockhart.
-She believes she’s about to retire, but finds out her financial portfolio is nearly gone due to a Ponzi-style scam.
+She believes she’s about to retire but finds out her financial portfolio is nearly gone due to a Ponzi-style scam.
 She is forced to go back to work at an African American–owned firm in Chicago.
-The series currently has three seasons to stream and a fourth season is in the works.
+The series currently has four seasons to stream.

 2. Star Trek: Discovery

 Over a decade after the cancellation of Star Trek: Enterprise, CBS All Access debuted the sixth live-action series based on Gene Roddenberry’s space-based sci-fi franchise.
 It’s set in the 23rd century, but 10 years before the events of the original series.
 Star Trek: Discovery focuses on Michael Burnham, played by Sonequa Martin-Green, a human who was raised by Mr. Spock’s family as an adoptive daughter.
 However, the first episode of the series sees Burnham make a huge decision while serving as a first officer on the USS Shenzhou, which leads her to come on board the new USS Discovery vessel.

 This show, while getting mostly high marks from TV critics, has its detractors from some long-time Star Trek fans, who feel the show doesn’t fit in with Roddenberry’s themes for the original series and its follow-ups.
 However, the show does have a lot of great performances and excellent visual effects.
-You can stream the first two seasons on CBS All Access now, with the third season in production that should launch sometime in 2020.
+You can stream the first two seasons on CBS All Access now, with the third season due to drop in October 2020.

 3. Star Trek: Below Decks